-Allow thoughts and feelings to be acknowledged but don’t dwell on them.
+Acknowledge your thoughts and feelings, but don’t dwell on them.
 If you find yourself ruminating or becoming critical, gently bring your attention back to your breath instead of these thoughts.

-If you do find you’re struggling to steer clear of negative thoughts, another good aspect to turn your focus to within a mindful run is purely the physical sensation of where your feet land.
+If you do find that you’re struggling to steer clear of negative thoughts, turn your focus to the physical sensation of your feet.

-How does the physical sensation feel – on your toes, your whole foot, and your ankle?
+How does the physical sensation feel on your toes, your whole foot, and your ankle?
 How does the sensation move up your leg?
 How does your core react?
-Focus on your form and correcting anything that doesn’t feel quite right.
+Focus on your form, and correct anything that doesn’t feel quite right.
 Try to keep your movements light.
 You can try the mantra ‘Light on my feet’ and keep this as your focus.

-If you’re an experienced runner, you’ll know discomfort can be a sign of pushing your endurance but if you’re newer, it could signify the time for a break as you build up your fitness over time.
+If you’re an experienced runner, you’ll know discomfort can be a sign of pushing your endurance, but if you’re newer, it could signify that it’s time for a break as you build up your fitness over time.

-8. Take the time to reflect at the finish line
+8. Take time to reflect at the finish line.